tardyp/granlecoja/README.md

 * ``grunt prod``: Use this for production.
 It will generate a ready for prod build of your application, with all the javascript concatenated and minified.

 * ``grunt ci``: Use this for continuous integration testing.
 It runs the unit tests in dev and prod mode in a row.

+### Examples

+Granlecoja methodology has been built for the buildbot project, but is very generic, and can be used for any projects.

+You can see it in action at https://github.com/buildbot/buildbot/tree/nine/www